Tweaking GoAccess for Analytics

 # Path where the on-disk database files are stored.

-using our souped–up config.
+db-path /tmpNow stream the logs into goaccess using our souped–up config.
 GoAccess will

-in addition to the current access log
+process the rotated logs of nginx in addition to the current access log

-stipulated in goaccess.conf
+stipulated in goaccess.conf.

 zcat --force /var/log/nginx/access.log-* | goaccess --config-file=/opt/goaccess/config/goaccess.conf -